A little history beforehand

 At Sorbet recipes are the Fantasy no limits are set.
 Especially if you make your own ice cream, you can try many unusual combinations.
 In the ice cream parlors there are now often more unusual variants such as basil sorbet.
 Should you like such sorbets, then I can give you my recipe for a refreshing apple celery sorbet which can also be served very well as an intermediate course.

 The Classics but are still Strawberry-, lemon, Raspberry- or Mango sorbet.
-In the future I will introduce you to unusual recipes in addition to the classic varieties, such as a very nice recipe for a creamy chocolate sorbet.
+In the future, in addition to the classic varieties, I will also present you with unusual recipes, such as a very nice recipe for a creamy chocolate sorbet.

 Difference Sorbet and Granita